ku-fpg/ku-fpg.github.io/_posts/2016-02-09-remote-json.md

 data RPC :: * -> * deriving (Monad, Applicative, Functor)

 -- The primitives
-method       :: Text -> Args -> RPC Value
+method       :: FromJSON a => Text -> Args -> RPC a
 notification ::               Text -> Args -> RPC ()

 -- the remote send
 send         :: Session -> RPC a -> IO a

 {% endhighlight %}

 This is a classical remote monad design - a restricted monad, a small number of primitives for this monad, and a `send` function. `Session` is an abstract handle to the web server we want to talk to; we'll come back to how to generate a `Session` shortly.

-This API gives an untyped access to JSON-RPC.
-As an example, consider sending two `say` notifications, that make the remote server say things, and a `temperature` method that returns the remote server's temperature.
+This API gives an (aeson) Value-based access to JSON-RPC.
+Adding specific primitives gives stronger typing.
+As an example, consider providing `say` notifications, that make the remote server say things,  a `temperature` method that returns the remote server's temperature, and an `uptime` method that returns the uptime of a specific service.

 {% highlight haskell %}
-example :: Session -> IO ()
+say :: Text -> RPC ()
-example s = do
-  t <- send s $ do
-          notification "say" (List [String "Hello, "])
-          notification "say" (List [String "World!"])
+say msg = notification "say" $ List [String msg]

+temperature :: RPC Int
-          method "temperature" None
+temperature = method "temperature" None

-  print t
+uptime :: Text -> RPC Double
+uptime nm = method "uptime" $ List [String nm]

+-- provided utilities for generating Args, and parsing the Value result of a method.
+List   :: [Value] -> Args
+None   :: Args
 {% endhighlight %}

-This is our basic capability, but a bit low-level for most Haskellers' tastes.
-We can build a DSL that supports the same capabilities.
-Assuming our above API is imported used `R`, we can write
+As an example we have our typed API for `temperature`, `uptime` and `say`, saying "Hello, World!", getting the temperature, and the uptime of "orange".

 {% highlight haskell %}
-newtype DSL a = DSL (R.RPC a)
-  deriving (Monad, Applicative, Functor)

-method :: FromJSON a => Text -> [Value] -> DSL a
-method nm args = (DSL .
-R.result) (R.method nm (R.List args))

-notification :: Text -> [Value] -> DSL ()
-notification nm = DSL .
-R.notification nm .
-R.List

-temperature :: DSL Int
-temperature = method "temperature" []

-say :: Text -> DSL ()
-say msg = notification "say" [toJSON msg]

-send :: Session -> DSL a -> IO a
-send s (DSL m) = R.send s m
-{% endhighlight %}

-(Here `R.result` is a utility function that parses `Value` into a specific type.)

-Now we have a typed API for `temperature` and `say`, making our invocation much cleaner.

-{% highlight haskell %}
 example :: Session -> IO ()
 example s = do
-  t <- send s $ do
+  (t,u) <- send s $ do
           say "Hello, "
+          t <- temperature
           say "World!"
-          temperature
+          u <- uptime "orange"
+          return (t,u)
   print t
+  print u
 {% endhighlight %}

 `send` can be used
-multiple times if needed, acting as translation between our `IO` monad, and the remote `RPC`/`DSL` monad.
+multiple times if needed, acting as translation between our `IO` monad, and the remote `RPC` monad.

-Both examples will generate the same session interactions with the server, given the same `Session`.
-The above example produces the following JSON-RPC interaction with the server:
+Furthermore, the following JSON-RPC interaction with the server would be a valid trace of interactions for the above example.

 {% highlight json %}
 --> {"jsonrpc": "2.0", "method": "say", "params": ["Hello, "]}
 // No reply

+--> {"jsonrpc": "2.0", "method": "temperature",  id: 1 }
+<-- {"jsonrpc": "2.0", "result": 99, "id": 1}

 --> {"jsonrpc": "2.0", "method": "say", "params": ["World "]}
 // No reply

---> {"jsonrpc": "2.0", "method": "temperature", "params": [], id: 1 }
+--> {"jsonrpc": "2.0", "method": "uptime", "params": ["orange"], id: 1 }
-<-- {"jsonrpc": "2.0", "result": 99, "id": 1}
+<-- {"jsonrpc": "2.0", "result": 3.14, "id": 1}
 {% endhighlight %}

 In this interaction: